pdesai5839/cassandra_cluster/README.md

           29 |     usa |     nv |      nevada | America/Los_Angeles
 ```

-Performing queries without conditions, such as those lacking a WHERE clause, or with conditions that do not include the Partition Key, can incur significant overhead and should be minimized to avoid potential performance bottlenecks.
+Performing queries without conditions, such as those lacking a WHERE clause, or with conditions that do not include the partition key, can incur significant overhead and should be minimized to avoid potential performance bottlenecks.

 Now the question is: how can we get all the rows from the table in a way that is performant and scalable?

 The answer has been discusssed already :).

-Choose a Partition Key that minimizes the number of partitions accessed during read operations while evenly distributing write operations across the cluster.
+**Choose a partition key that minimizes the number of partitions accessed during read operations while evenly distributing write operations across the cluster.**

+## Replication

+Partitioning is certainly useful but it will not be enough to achieve high scalability.
+Let's discuss why.

+1. Single partition key space: Each partition key maps to a specific node in the cluster, and all data with the same partition key resides on that node.
+As the amount of data grows, the capacity of individual nodes can become a bottleneck.
+Eventually, the storage capacity, memory, or compute resources of a single node may be insufficient to handle the increasing volume of data or workload.